ElPatatone/alleno-ora/README.md

 This CLI tool is meant to make it easier to store and access workout information.
-It parses a workout file that is in a specific format and will then store that information in a sqlite database, you can also get retrieve workout information from the database by giving a specific date, this will then be saved into a file for you to view.
+It parses a workout file that is in a specific format and will then store that information in a sqlite database, you can also retrieve workout information from the database by giving a specific date, this will then be saved into a file for you to view.

 ## Example workout file